-devices.
+Under the MDA, different types of devices receive different levels of FDA scrutiny.
+Devices that "support[] or sustain[] human life" or "present[] a potential unreasonable risk of ... injury" are designated "Class III" devices.
 21 U.S.C. §360c(a)(1)(C)(ii).
 Innovative Class III devices, like Infuse, "incur the FDA's strictest regulation" and must receive premarket approval from the FDA before being sold.
 Buckman, 531 U.S. at 344.

 "Premarket approval is a 'rigorous' process."
-Riegel, 552 U.S. at 317.
-To obtain premarket approval, a manufacturer "must submit a that contains, among other PMA application" things, detailed "specimens of the proposed labeling for the device."
+Riegel, 552 U.S. at 317 (quoting Lohr, 518 U.S. at 477); Lamere, 827 N.W.2d at 789.
+To obtain premarket approval, a manufacturer "must submit a detailed PMA application" that contains, among other things, "specimens of the proposed labeling for the device."
 Riegel v.
 Medtronic, Inc., 451 F.3d 104, 109 (2d Cir.
 2006), aff'd, 552 U.S. 312 (2008).
 The FDA closely scrutinizes PMA applications, "weigh[ing] any probable benefit to health from the use of the device against any probable risk of injury or illness from such use."
 Riegel, 552 U.S. at 318.
-"The FDA spends an average of 1,200 hours reviewing each application" and "grants premarket approval only if it finds there is a 'reasonable assurance' of the device's 'safety and effectiveness.""
+"The FDA spends an average of 1,200 hours reviewing each application" and "grants premarket approval only if it finds there is a 'reasonable assurance' of the device's 'safety and effectiveness."
 Id. (quoting 21 U.S.C. §360e(d)).
 If the FDA decides that the device's proposed design, manufacturing method, or labeling is inadequate, it can require revisions prior to approval.
 See id. at 319.

-The FDA's regulatory role does not end with approval of an initial
+The FDA's regulatory role does not end with approval of an initial PMA application.

-PMA application.
 "Once a device has received premarket approval, the MDA forbids the manufacturer to make, without FDA permission, changes in design specifications, manufacturing processes, labeling, or any other attribute, that would affect safety or effectiveness."
 Riegel, 552 U.S. at 319 (citing 21 U.S.C. §360e(d)(6) and 21 C.F.R. §814.39(c)).
 A manufacturer who wishes to make such changes must submit a PMA Supplement and may not implement the proposed changes without FDA approval.
 Id.
 The PMA Supplement is subject to the same rigorous standards of review as an initial PMA application.
 Id.

 The FDCA grants the FDA extensive and exclusive enforcement authority.
 Congress has specified that all actions to enforce the FDCA "shall be by and in the name of the United States."
 21 U.S.C. §337(a).
 Although "citizens may report wrongdoing and petition the agency to take action," there is no private right of action to enforce the FDCA.
 Buckman, 531 U.S. at 349 & n.4.
 Under the FDCA, the FDA has the sole authority to investigate violations of the Act and "has at its disposal a variety of enforcement options that allow it to make a measured response" to any wrongdoing.
 Id. at 349.
-Those options include "injunctive relief, 21 U.S.C. §332, and civil penalties, 21 U.S.C.
+Those options include "injunctive relief, 21 U.S.C. §332(a) (2)(D); and pursuing criminal prosecutions, §333(a)."
+Id.